-Premature labor can sometimes be treated or delayed by a medication that blocks uterine contractions.
+Premature labor can sometimes be treated or delayed by a medicine that blocks uterine contractions.
 Many times, however, attempts to delay premature labor are not successful.

-Betamethasone (a steroid medication) given to mothers in premature labor can make some prematurity complications less severe.
+Betamethasone (a steroid medicine) given to mothers in premature labor can make some prematurity complications less severe.

 Carlo WA.
 The high-risk infant.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 97.

 Phillips RM, Goldstein M, Hougland K, et al. Multidisciplinary guidelines for the care of late preterm infants.
 J Perinatol.
 2013;33(Suppl 2):S5-S22.
 PMID: 23803627

 Simhan HN, Iams JD, Romero R. Preterm labor and birth.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 29.